 In this US clinical study subjects were required to maintain a minim In this US clinical study subjects were required to maintain a minimum wearing time in order to continue in the study.
-For the subjects that completed the study, the average continuous wear time for the PureVision $^{\circledcirc}$ Contact Lens was at least 28.0 days per month, from the 2-month visit through the 12-month visit.
-At these visits the same subjects reported they were able to wear the PureVision $^{\circledcirc}$ Contact Lens at least 22 days continuously 94% of the times they were asked.
+For the subjects that completed the study, the average continuous wear time for the PureVision[®] Contact Lens was at least 28.0 days per month, from the 2-month visit through the f2-month visit.
+At these usibles the subjects the average able to wear the PureVision[®] Contact Lens at least 22 days continuously 94% of the times they were asked.

-During the course of the study, 15 subjects were discontinued from the study because they were not able to wear the Pure Vision $^{\odot}$ Contact Lens for 30 days Twenty-one (21) subjects were discontinued from the study because they were not able to wear the control lens for 7 days.
+During the course of the study, 15 subjects were discontinued from the study because they were not able to wear the PureVision[®] Contact Lens for 30 days Twenty-one (21) subjects were discontinued from the study because they were not able to wear the control lens for 7 days.